CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 - Real time OS
     - A real-time operating system (RTOS) is a special kind of operating system designed to handle tasks that need to be completed quickly and on time.
 Unlike general-purpose operating systems (GPOS), which are good at multitasking and user interaction, RTOS focuses on doing things in real time.
+- Embedded systems vs Standalone (or) general purpose systems:
+    - Embedded systems:
+        - A computer system designed to perform a specific task within a larger system.
+It's often small, low-power, and has limited functionality.
+        - Examples:
+            1) Home appliances (microwave ovens, washing machines)
+            2) automotive systems (anti-lock braking systems, engine control units)
+            3) medical devices (pacemakers)
+            4) consumer electronics (smart TVs, cameras)
+    - Standalone (or) general purpose systems:
+        -  A computer that operates independently and can be used for various tasks.
+        - Examples:
+            1) PC (laptops (or) desktops)
+            2) Servers

 - OS is a software that manages system hardware.
 - Some important features of OS
     1) Resouce management